memgraph/docs/docs/reference-guide/data-types.md

 ## Node labels & relationship types

-Nodes can have labels that are used to label or group nodes.
-A label is of **text** data type, and each node can have none or multiple labels.
+**Nodes** can have labels that are used to label or group nodes.
+A label is of the type `String`, and each node can have none or multiple labels.
 Labels can be changed at any time.

-Relationships have a type, also represented as **text**.
+**Relationships** have a type, also represented in the form of a `String`.
 Unlike nodes, relationships must have exactly one relationship type and once it is set upon creation, it can never be modified again.

 ## Property types